richardslab/EXWAS_pipeline/README.md

 Making conda environment on first run will take some time.
 As long as the conda cache dir is not deleted, the environment will not be made again.

 ## Pipeline notes:
+  * VCF for generating annotation files are specified separately from the input to run Regenie.
+      * This way, sites-only VCF files can be used to generate annotation, as it is smaller file size and faster to run.
+      * As long as the variants are the same, should not need to regenerate the annotations for each ExWAS (e.g., same set of annotations for all males and females, stratified analyses, etc)
-  * A sites-only VCF file will be created for all VCF specified by the *annotation_vcf* in the nextflow_template.config, but can also take in a sites-only VCF file.
-The same Bcftool commands will be used.
+    * If VCF contains genetic data, a sites-only VCF file will be created by the --drop-genotypes flag in bcftools.
+If the VCF tool doesn't have genetic data, this flag will simply not have any effect
   * Step 1 of Regenie is done only once and will be used for all 'study' specified in the *proj_config_template.yml*
   * Step 2 of Regenie will be done separately for each 'study' specified in the *proj_config_template.yml*

 ## Usage notes
   * Specified within nextflow_template.config:
-    * VCF for generating annotation files are specified separately from the input to run Regenie.
-Sites-only VCF files can be used to generate annotation, as it is smaller file size and faster to run.
-As long as the variants are the same, should not need to regenerate the annotations for each ExWAS (e.g., same set of annotations for all males and females, stratified analyses, etc)
-      * if these VCF files have genetic data, a sites only vcf file will be created in any case using bcftools
     * Annotation files generated from VCF files will be matched by wildcard character if specified or assumes a 1-1 matching
         * e.g., if annotation file has name: **Sites_only_VCF_chr\*.vcf** and the regenie input file has name **Another_file_chr\*.pgen**, then will match based on whatever is specified by the character in the '*' position
         * e.g., if annotation file has name: **Sites_only_allchr.vcf** and the regenie input is **Another_file_allchr.bgen**, then it will generate only 1 annotation file and assumes it matches to **Another_file_allchr.bgen**